Publications

 - Lazzaroni, S. and P.A.G. van Bergeijk (2014) ‘Natural Disasters Impact, Factors of Resilience and Development: A Meta Analysis of the Macroeconomic Literature’, Ecological Economics 107(11): 333-346.
 [Download pdf]

-(with M. Cervellati, G. Prarolo and P. Vanin) [Submitted]
+(with M. Cervellati, G. Prarolo and P. Vanin) [Revision requested at the Journal of the European Economic Association]

 Selected Work in Progress